 Presentations, Publications, Awards, and Public Service

 Throughout her career, Vildan has been active in various bar associations, boards, committees, and programs.
-She is an active member of the National Association of Consumer Advocates and has spoken for several years at the annual National Consumer Rights Litigation Conference, and the Class Action Symposium.
+She is an active member of the National Association of Consumer Advocates (NACA) and has spoken for several years at the annual National Consumer Rights Litigation Conference, and the Class Action Symposium.
 She is a contributing author of the National Consumer Law Center's Consumer Class Actions (8th Edition).
-She has been invited a number of times to give presentations on the Servicemember Civil Relief Act and its protections of our active duty servicemembers at Continuing Legal Education seminars for other lawyers.
-Vildan serves on the National Steering Committee for the Military Consumer Justice Project of the National Association of Consumer Advocates, the Minnesota Military Pro Bono Panel, as well as elected to the Council for the Minnesota State Bar Association's Military and Veteran's Affairs Section.
+She has been invited a number of times to give presentations on the Servicemember Civil Relief Act and its protections of our active duty servicemembers at continuing legal education seminars for lawyers and other professionals.
+Vildan serves on the National Steering Committee for the Military Consumer Justice Project of NACA, the Minnesota Military Pro Bono Panel, as well as elected to the Council for the Minnesota State Bar Association's Military and Veteran's Affairs Section.

 Vildan was recently selected as the national recipient of the Federal Bar Association's Robyn J. Spalter Outstanding Achievement Award, presented at its annual convention.